rlauer6/doc-converter/README.md

 # Building an RPM

-Building an RPM can be done using the `build` script provided.
+Building the project RPMs can be done using the `build` script provided.
 Make sure you've installed the `rpm-build` package and have a working RPM build directory.